Expert bolsters Zimmerman account of Trayvon Martin shooting

 "We don't have information about a specific event that might take place at the conclusion of the trial, but we encourage everyone to keep any protests peaceful," Broward Sheriff Scott Israel said in a statement.

-(Writing by Tom Brown; Editing by Dina Kyriakidou, Paul Thomasch and Steve Orlofsky)
+(Additional reporting by Kevin Gray in Miami, Writing by Tom Brown; Editing by Dina Kyriakidou, Paul Thomasch, Steve Orlofsky and Philip Barbara)